Jitter Mode Setup (Advanced tab)

 • Remove Custom Noise Values

 In the measurement panel an asterisk is shown next to the *RN (rms) measurement results warning you that the measurement result has been modified.
-Above the table the annotation RN Compensation: lists the entered value.
-Enter RN one/zero values in volts (electrical) or watts (optical), depending on the type of signal that you are measuring.
+Above the panel the annotation RN Compensation: lists the entered value.
+Enter RN level values in volts (electrical) or watts (optical), depending on the type of signal that you are measuring.

 Click the tabs in the picture at the top of this topic to view information about the other Random Jitter/Interference (RJ/RN) features.